-WASHINGTON — Earth Day is usually an occasion for politicians to extoll natural wonders and our efforts to preserve them.
-For Bernard L. McNamee, who today becoming one of the nation’s top energy regulators, it was an opportunity to praise oil and coal.
+WASHINGTON — Earth Day is usually an occasion for politicians to extol natural wonders and our efforts to preserve them.
+For Bernard L. McNamee, who today became one of the nation’s top energy regulators, it was an opportunity to praise oil and coal.

-“This Earth Day, let’s accept the critical role that fossil fuel plays in energy needs,” read the headline of his op-ed published in The Hill.
+“This Earth Day, let’s accept the critical role that fossil fuel plays in energy needs,” read the headline of his op-ed published in The Hill in April.
 McNamee argued that fossil fuels “have dramatically improved the human condition” while suggesting that “doom-and-gloom prophecies” were exaggerated, as were projections about renewable energy’s growth.

 McNamee’s nomination was vigorously opposed by critics who saw him as yet another oil-and-gas industry helpmate in the Trump administration.